Note

 Add a DNAT rule so you can connect a remote desktop to the Srv-Workload-01 virtual machine.

-- Select Add a rule collection.
+Select Add a rule collection and enter the following information.

 Add a Network rule so you can connect a remote desktop from Srv-Workload-01 to Srv-Workload-02.

-- Select Add a rule collection.
+Select Add a rule collection and enter the following information.

 On the IDPS page, select Next: Threat Intelligence